-Wales is famed for its homes made of black slate, its winding country roads with sheep on either side, its dramatic stone castles, a lilting, musical accent and the pervasive whiff of fish and chips.
+Wales is famed for its homes made of black slate, its winding country roads with quizzical sheep gathering in on either side, its dramatic stone castles, a lilting, musical accent and the pervasive whiff of fish and chips.
 It also has some of the most evocative landscapes in the British Isles.
 Welcome to the Land of the Welsh.

 Wales, although geographically very close to England, has the uncanny ability of making you feel like it's very far away.
 Perhaps it's the bilingual signs, the musical accent and wide open landscapes which give it a distinct whiff of the foreign?
 This page celebrates my many visits to the Land of the Red Dragon.

 Starting at Pen-y-Pas and following the Pyg Track I finally claimed the title of having climbed the tallest mountain in England & Wales: Mount Snowdon in the Snowdonia National Park.
 It was an ascent punctuated by perfectly still llyns, unforgettable bryns - and lots of sweating, huffing and puffing.